 Osamu is drawn to elements that suggest the unseen: the mark of someone’s touch; a scratch that remains; a wall that is aging even as it stands as a silent witness.
 These things exist in the moment but point to a past and change as they move into the future.
 It is this feeling of constant transformation that fascinates Osamu and that he strives to capture on canvas—in turn leaving his own marks on time.
 Yet his works always retain a light and warm quality

-Gabriel was born in Barcelona, Spain in the year 1962, which is where he still lives and works.
-Growing up in an artistic environment like this, it didn’t take long for him to develop an interest in art.
-After becoming a professional artist, Gabriel joined the studio of Enric Torres and Pepe Gonzalez and began his career as an illustrator.
-Almost ten years later Gabriel decided to focus on his own paintings, leading to great succes.
-Since 2015, Gabriel Picart is an official IBEX artist.
+Gabriel was born in Barcelona, Spain, in 1962, where he lives and works.
+His family lived in the concierge's pavilion of the famous Park Güell.
+Growing up in an artistic environment like this, very soon developed an interest in art.
+Still a teenager, he worked on illustration commissions throughout Europe.
+From1985 to 1995, Gabriel won assignments from all the major publishing houses in America and Canada.
+After that, he decided to focus on his own paintings, leading to great succes.
+Since 2015, Picart is an official IBEX artist.

 Nobuyuki lives and works near the ocean in Saitama Prefecture.
 In this laidback environment, he painstakingly creates his works which are all sold years in advance to collectors on his long waiting list.
 His paintings often require over a dozen thin layers of paint for the background and his models in order to achieve the alive, translucent effect of their skin and bluish veins.
 Every mole, hair, eyelash, and thread of lace receives his full attention.